-24. There are fewer environmental risks in the operational phase, mainly because hydropower does not use finite sources of energy or produce significant emissions.
-There are still some impacts to be mitigated, as follows.

-25. Hydrology: When the MHPP is operating, the reservoir will provide a large, new and fairly stable water body upstream of the dam, but river flow will be reduced downstream.
-Around 50 m^3 /s of water is diverted through the conveyance to generate power, and is returned 2.7 km downstream.
-In the dry season there will be very little overflow from the reservoir, so from the dam to the tailrace, river flow will comprise the E-flow of 1.5 m^3 /s (41% of the average minimum natural flow), plus an input from a small local stream.
+- 24. There are fewer environmental risks in the operational phase, mainly because hydropower does not use finite sources of energy or produce significant emissions.
+There are still some impacts to be mitigated, as follows. - 25.
+Hydrology: When the MHPP is operating, the reservoir will provide a large, new and fairly stable water body upstream of the dam, but river flow will be reduced downstream.
+Around 50 m3/s of water is diverted through the conveyance to generate power, and is returned 2.7 km downstream.
+In the dry season there will be very little overflow from the reservoir, so from the dam to the tailrace, river flow will comprise the E-flow of 1.5 m3/s (41% of the average minimum natural flow), plus an input from a small local stream "Thismada Ela or Galkotuwa Ela".
 In the monsoon, E-flow is augmented by overspill from the dam, so flow will be higher, but still less than normal.
+However studies has proven that downstream of the tailraces, water depths are expected to be 1.5 3 m above the river bed for seven months of the year, and around 1.5 m in the low-flow season.
+On the otherhand it is proposed to link all the water pools in between dam to the tailrace which will ensure water flowing in this section will first fill up these water pools before flowing towards downstream.